oneapi-src/level-zero-spec/scripts/core/PROG.rst

 -  The number and properties of physical command queues is queried by using ${x}DeviceGetCommandQueueGroupProperties.
 -  Multiple logical command queues may be created that use the same physical command queue.
 For example, an application may create a logical command queue per Host thread with different scheduling priorities.
--  However, since each logical command queue may allocate a logical hardware context, an application should avoid creating multiple logical command queues for the same physical command queue with the same priority, due to possible performance penalties with hardware context switching.
+-  Multiple logical command queues created for the same physical command queue on the same context, also share the same physcial hardware context.
 -  The maximum number of logical command queues an application can create is limited by device-specific resources; e.g., the maximum number of logical hardware contexts supported by the device.
    This can be queried from ${x}_device_properties_t.maxHardwareContexts.